-It is only very recently that \algn{Scaffnew} was proposed by \citet{mis22}, a LT algorithm finally achieving proved accelerated communication complexity, with a $\mathcal{O}\big(d \sqrt{\kappa} \log(\epsilon^{-1})\big)$ rate for both UpCom and DownCom.
+It is only very recently that \algn{Scaffnew} was proposed \cite{mis22}, a LT algorithm finally achieving $\mathcal{O}( d\sqrt{\kappa} \log \epsilon^{-1})$ accelerated communication complexity.
 In \algn{Scaffnew}, communication is triggered randomly with a small probability $p$ at every iteration.
 Thus, the expected number of local GD steps between two communication rounds is $1/p$.
-By choosing $p=\Theta(1/\sqrt{\kappa})$, the optimal dependency on $\sqrt{\kappa}$ instead of $\kappa$ is obtained.
-Thus, the discovery of \algn{Scaffnew} is an important milestone, as it provides the first theoretical confirmation that LT is a communication acceleration mechanism.
+By choosing $p=1/\sqrt{\kappa}$, the optimal dependency on $\sqrt{\kappa}$ instead of $\kappa$ is obtained.
+Thus, \algn{Scaffnew} is an important milestone, as it provides the theoretical confirmation that LT is a communication acceleration mechanism.
 In this paper, we propose to go even further and tackle the multiplicative factor $d$ in the complexity of \algn{Scaffnew}.